Small Cell Lung Cancer (SCLC) Tissue Samples

 • CT scan of the chest: An X-ray machine linked to a computer takes a series of detailed pictures of the inside of the chest from different angles.
 Other names of this procedure are computed tomography, computerized tomography, or computerized axial tomography.

 • Thoracentesis: The lungs are enclosed in a sac.
 Lung cancer can cause fluid to collect in this sac.
-This is called pleural effusion.
+This is down as pleural effusion.
 In people who have cancer, this fluid may contain cancer cells.
-The fluid is removed by a needle and examined for the presence of cancer cells.
+A needle removes the fluid and examines it for the presence of cancer cells.

 • Bronchoscopy: This is a procedure used to look inside the trachea (windpipe) and large airways in the lung for abnormal areas.
 A bronchoscope (a thin, flexible, lighted tube with a tiny camera on the end) is inserted through the mouth or nose and down the windpipe.

 • Lung biopsy: If a tumor is on the periphery of the lung, it may not be seen with bronchoscopy.
-Instead, a biopsy sample has to be taken with the help of a needle inserted through the chest wall and into the tumor.
-This procedure is called a transthoracic needle biopsy.
+Instead, a doctor has to take a biopsy sample with the help of a needle inserted through the chest wall and into the tumor.
+This procedure refers to a transthoracic needle biopsy.

 • Mediastinoscopy: This procedure is performed to determine the extent the tumor has spread into the mediastinum (the area of the chest between the lungs).
 Mediastinoscopy is a procedure in which a tube is inserted behind the breastbone through a small cut at the lowest part of the neck.
-Samples of lymph nodes (small, bean-shaped structures found throughout the body) are taken from this area to look for cancer cells.
+Medical professionals take samples of lymph nodes (small, bean-shaped structures found throughout the body) from this area to look for cancer cells.

 After the patient has been diagnosed with lung cancer, exams and tests are performed to find out whether the cancer has spread (metastasized) to other organs.
 These tests help determine the stage of the cancer.
 Staging is important, because lung cancer treatment is based on the stage of the cancer.